mmelmesary/Cloud-native-project/istio-manifests/README.md

 **we utilize ArgoCD as the deployment tool for our app.** you can see the application file from **[shopping-website](../ArgoCD/app-of-apps/shopping-website.yaml)** in ArgoCD directory.

-1. Run `kubectl get pods` to see pods are in a healthy and ready state.
+ Run `kubectl get pods` to see pods are in a healthy and ready state.

- > you should see that each pod has `two containers` up and running
+ > 🔎 Each pod has `2 containers`, because each pod now has the injected Istio sidecar proxy.

 ![app-pods](../images/app-pods.png)